What Is Computer Vision Syndrome?

 Your Display, In Sync With the Sun

-CircadianShield protects your circadian rhythm with science-based display filtering.
+CircadianShield supports circadian-friendly display settings with science-based filtering.
 100% on-device.
 Zero cloud.

 Download CircadianShield Free